Yesterday Cecilia Campos, who’s originally from Peru, sent me the Peruvian rhyme below.

 Come visit the Mama Lisa’s World Peru Page for more Songs from Peru.

 This article was posted on Tuesday, April 18th, 2006 at 5:21 pm and is filed under Children's Songs, Countries & Cultures, Habia una vez un Rey - Once Upon a Time..., Languages, Peru, Peruvian Children's Songs, Spanish.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 Leave a Reply